IntersectMBO/cardano-db-sync/doc/configuration.md

 delete the existing data.
 Since this is still an experimental feauture, db-sync doesn't do anything automatically, since we don't know how users want to use the feature.

+Warning: This will irreversibly delete data from existing snapshots.

-Some queries someone may want to run after restoring a snapshot:
+Here are the exact queries db-sync with this flag will run after restoring a snapshot:

 ```sql
 update redeemer set fee = null;